 Turkey has been on our travel bucket list for a long time now.
 While we had always wanted to see the historic sites, beaches, and incredible nature of this country, there was one HUGE reason why we had yearned for it all these years… The food in Turkey!!
 We had got a taste of Turkish food and cuisine around other places in Europe but had never tried the real thing.
 So after eating everything in sight on our recent trip, we put together a list of dishes from Turkey everyone should try.
 Here’s what to eat in Turkey on your first visit.

 Our Introduction to Turkish Food

-Turkish cuisine is delicious, diverse, and made up of of many different things.
+Turkish cuisine is delicious, diverse, and made up of many different varieties of ingredients.
 So there is no way we could have tried everything on our 2 week visit!
 You will also find that each region of this enormous country has its own specialties.

-Keep in mind while reading this we spent our time mostly along the Turquoise Coast and did not venture into the mountains or to major cities like Istanbul.
+Keep in mind, we spent our time mostly along the Turquoise Coast and did not venture into the mountains or to major cities like Istanbul.
 However, we do feel like we got a taste of so many great dishes from Turkey and a good handle on the traditional classics.

 Hopefully, first-time travelers are able to use this guide as inspiration for what to order and look for as they visit Turkey.
 Also, we plan to see other parts of the country very soon to experience more of this great Turkish cuisine.

-Best Food in Turkey to Try on Your First Visit
+What to Eat in Turkey on Your First Visit

 1. Turkish Breakfast

 We might as well start off with the first meal of the day!
 Yet, breakfast in Turkey is probably a bit wilder than you’re used to.
-That’s because a Turkish breakfast is made up of dozens of different things.
-We couldn’t believe it when the server brought out an entire cart full of tasty dishes from Turkey!
+That’s because a Turkish breakfast is made up of dozens of different plates.

-On the side, we were given a pitcher of hot traditional tea which we sipped throughout the meal.
-Needless to say, we took our time eating this delicious food in Turkey!
+We were given a pitcher of hot traditional tea on the side which we sipped throughout the meal.
+Needless to say, we took our time eating this delicious food in Turkey.

-Many hotels will include breakfast where you have access to a large buffet with similar items or are served a smaller version of this massive meal.
+Many hotels will include breakfast where you’re served a smaller version of this massive meal.
 Be sure to go out and try an actual Turkish breakfast at a restaurant during your time in the country.

 Now comes the fun part!
 To be completely honest, we had no idea how to eat these before our first meal.
 It took a quick youtube video to make sure we didn’t look like idiots eating it out (haha!)

-Typically we had one or two as a snack but you can easily eat Lahmacun as an entire meal.
-We regularly saw the flatbreads being brought out in a huge stack for groups at local restaurants.
+Typically, we had this street food as a snack.
+Just know you can easily eat Lahmacun as an entire meal.
+We regularly saw the flatbreads being brought out in a huge stack for groups at local Turkish restaurants.

 We loved how they included typical Turkish meats and cheeses that we wouldn’t normally get to try on a pizza.
 Our personal favorite was the Turkish salami and yellow cheese!
 Also, they make them quite long, so sometimes you can pick more than one style on the same pizza.

 You will find places that specialize in Pide but they can also be found at kebab shops and other local restaurants.
-They are cooked in wood-fired ovens which only added to the allure!
-If you order a large one they may cut it for you prior to serving.
-If so, make sure to catch a peek of the long pizza boat beforehand!
+They are cooked in wood-fired ovens which only added to the allure.

 4. Bean Salad

 Bean salad may not be the first thing on your mind when looking for what to eat in Turkey.
 However, we promise there are very few boring things within Turkish Cuisine!
-Even a traditional white bean salad has a twist to it that goes perfectly with any main dish!
+Even a traditional white bean salad has a twist to it that goes perfectly with any main dish.

 Gozleme is the Turkish food version of pancakes and it’s totally worth trying.
 Yet, don’t let the “Turkish Pancakes” moniker fool you.
 These are nothing like the ones with maple syrup you might have grown up with!